Pain

 Earthly Angel

-I finally got to meet my angel in real life, all thanks to social media.
-I put up a post on Facebook about who I was looking for, not really expecting anything to come of it.
+I eventually got to meet my angel in real life, all thanks to social media!
+I posted on Facebook about who I was looking for, not really expecting much to happen.
 But months later, I got a message—it was her!
-I was so emotional when I found out where she was and asked her to grab coffee.
+I was so emotional when I found out where she was and asked her to meet up for coffee.
 My youngest daughter and I met her at a local bakery.
-She’s awesome, and I’m so thankful for her.
+She’s awesome, and I’m super thankful for her.
 I bought her coffee as a little thank you.
-Even though we haven’t had the chance to meet up again because we’re both so busy, we still chat on messenger.
-I’m really grateful I got to meet my lifesaver that day.
+Even though we haven’t been able to meet up again because we’re both so busy, we still chat randomly on messenger.
+I’m really grateful I got to meet my lifesaver from that day.

 Post Op

-I'm careful with meds, sticking to Tylenol or ibuprofen so I don't have to use the stronger stuff.
-Right now, the dull ache in my ankle isn't too bad.
-But the nausea from the surgery and meds is still hanging around, making it hard to enjoy the simple things on the porch.
-Even so, I try to focus on the good stuff—the sun, the birds, and my recovery journey.
+I usually stick to Tylenol or ibuprofen to avoid the heavy-duty meds.
+My ankle's got a dull ache, but it's not too bad.
+The nausea from the surgery and meds is still lingering, though, which makes it tough to enjoy the little things on the porch, but the weed helps with that aspect a lot.
+Despite that, I try to focus on the positives—the sunshine, the birds, and my recovery journey.

-Sitting here, I think about my healing journey, knowing it's about my mind and spirit too.
-I take deep breaths, letting go of the tension, ready to tackle the road ahead with patience and strength, one day at a time.
+As I sit here, I'm reflecting on my healing journey, realizing it's not just about my body but my mind and spirit too.
+I take deep breaths, letting go of the stress, and I'm ready to face what's ahead with patience and strength, one day at a time.

 Lists